noxterr/terraform-discordbot/README.md

 ### Discord bot written with HASHICORP's terraform

-Copy the `variables .example.tfvars` file into a file named `variables.tf`
+Copy the `variables.example.tfvars` file into a file named `variables.tf`

 Change the variables inside `variables.tf` with the real data